On 1 July 2025, NIWA merged with GNS Science to become Earth Sciences New Zealand.

 A monthly summary of the climate in the tropical South Pacific islands, with an outlook for the coming months.

-As of 18 November 2025, the 30-day NINO3.4 Index (in the central equatorial Pacific) was -0.67˚C, near the La Niña range.
-The 30-day relative Niño 3.4 Index (RONI) was -0.92˚C, in the La Niña range and reflective of the central equatorial Pacific being cooler than the average of the global tropics.
+As of 12 January 2026, the 30-day NINO3.4 Index (in the central equatorial Pacific) was -0.70˚C, near the La Niña range.
+The 30-day relative Niño 3.4 Index (RONI) was -1.04˚C, in the La Niña range and reflective of the central equatorial Pacific being cooler than the average of the

-The Southern Oscillation Index (SOI) was in the neutral range during September-November (+0.8), while the preliminary November value was +1.2 (in the La Niña range).
+The Southern Oscillation Index (SOI) was on the La Niña side of the neutral range during October-December (+0.7), while the December value was -0.2 (Neutral).

-Subsurface ocean temperatures in the equatorial Pacific remain above average in the western part of the basin with cooler than average temperatures in the east.
-Notably cooler than average temperatures are currently located in the eastern equatorial Pacific at depths of 50-200 metres.
-These cool water temperatures indicate a tropical Pacific in a La Niña state.
+Subsurface ocean temperatures in the equatorial Pacific remain above average in the western part of the basin with cooler than average temperatures in eastern areas.
+However, the above average temperatures in the western part of the basin have started rapidly moving into the central Pacific.

 Download